tochsner/BDMM-Flow/README.md

 ## 🌴 Using the Package

-In order to try out BDMM-Flow, add https://raw.githubusercontent.com/tochsner/BDMM-Flow/main/version.xml as a third party BEAST package repository and installing the package that appears (see [this article](https://www.beast2.org/managing-packages/) for more information).
+In order to try out BDMM-Flow, add https://raw.githubusercontent.com/tochsner/BDMM-Flow/main/version.xml as a third party BEAST package repository and install the package that appears (see [this article](https://www.beast2.org/managing-packages/) for more information).

 ## 🔧 Building from Source